 Kaikoura Coast Track is a venture started in 1994 by three local families.
-The 3 day walk is both an eco-tourist project and great way for hikers to discover the stunning Kaikoura region.
+The 3 day walk is both an eco-tourist project and great way for hikers to discover the stunning Kaikoura region in the South Island of New Zealand.
 It has allowed the three families that founded it to both diversify their businesses and meet people from all over the world.

-The human side of the walk is the part that stuck out for me the most.
+The human side of the walks is the part that stuck out for me the most.
 It’s not hard to understand the attachment of the owners to their land, which covers 3935 hectares, and why they want to share their local knowledge with others.
 I also loved the diversity of the landscapes along the walk, from the stunning Pacific Ocean to the bush, beach forest and rolling farmland.
-The walk itself is not particularly difficult which means it is open to almost all ages - from 7 years old right up to 77 years old.
-I for example started the walk with some 30 something Dutch tourists and later accompanied some New Zealand artists in their fifties.
+The Kaikoura walk itself is not particularly difficult which means it is open to almost all ages - from 7 years old right up to 77 years old.
+I, for example, started the walk with some 30 something Dutch tourists and later accompanied some New Zealand artists in their fifties.
 A primary school group had just finished the walk when I arrived.

 I particularly appreciated the signage installed along the hike that informed walkers about the endemic species that call this special region home and the birdsong that surrounds you along the way makes you feel like it’s just you and the wilderness.
 One little piece of advice - hiking staffs could come is useful as there are certain passages that were a little steep and muddy but it depends on the recent weather conditions.